Ethiopia–Tigray peace agreement

 The Ethiopia–Tigray peace agreement, also called the Pretoria Agreement (Note: ስምምዕ ፕሪቶሪያን; የፕሪቶሪያ ስምምነት) or the Cessation of Hostilities Agreement (CoHA), is a peace treaty between the government of Ethiopia and the Tigray People's Liberation Front (TPLF) that was signed 2 November 2022, wherein both parties agreed to a "permanent cessation of hostilities" to end the Tigray war.
 The agreement was made effective the next day on 3 November, marking the second anniversary of the war.

+Since 2026, with the intensification of tensions between the TPLF and Ethiopian federal forces, the Pretoria Agreement was effectively rendered invalid, with TPLF spokesman Michael Asgedom stating in September 2026 that the agreement was "no longer valid."

 Background

 Tigray war

 The war began in November 2020, in the Tigray Region of Ethiopia.
 Primarily a conflict between the Ethiopian government and Eritrea on one side, and the TPLF on the other, the war has been characterized by war crimes, massacres of civilians, accusations of genocide, and a devastating humanitarian crisis.

 On 20 December 2021, after the government successfully pushed back an incursion towards Addis Ababa, the TPLF requested a ceasefire.
 Fighting slowed down, and on 24 March 2022, the Ethiopian government declared "an indefinite humanitarian truce."
 Both Ethiopia and the TPLF initially agreed to negotiate an official end to the war; in the intervening months, however, relations became increasingly hostile, with both parties accusing each other of having no sincere interest in peace – by late August, peace talks had deteriorated completely, and the war resumed.